 We started our quest to find Alice at Guildford Castle, which is a stone’s throw from Lewis Carroll’s family home, “The Chestnuts”.

-The Chestnuts is an eight-bedroom house overlooking Guildford Castle and was the ideal residence for his extended family.
+The Chestnuts is an elegant eight-bedroom house overlooking Guildford Castle and was the ideal residence for his extended family.
 The Chestnuts still stands in Castle Hill.

 Alice in Wonderland